jw-ml/dat5_spam-filter/paper.md

 3. 'subject': the email's subject line
 4. 'text': the body of the email

+The above turned out to be surprisingly difficult (for me).
+The emails came in lots of formats, and several of those formats did not play well with the email or beautifulsoup modules.
+A major area of improvement for this project is in the data cleaning stage.

 Lastly, I use the natural language toolkit (nlkt) and scikit-learn's CountVectorizer to further clean text elements and to create word count vectors (see [preprocess\_and\_model.py](https://github.com/jw-ml/dat5_spam-filter/blob/master/code/preprocess_and_model.py)).

 ###Data exploration and visualization

+#INSERT WORDCOUNTS
+#INSERT WORD CLOUD

 ###Features

 ###Model selection and results

 ###Main challenges

 ###Areas for further work

+1. Creation of new features, such as:
+  * count number of links in email
+  * ratio of uppercase to lowercase characters
+  * number of non-alpahnumeric characters
+  * length of email, subject, etc.
+  * timestamp (hour, day of the week, etc.)
+  * including n_grams
+2. Creation of ensemble method to combine of naive bayes on email body and subject, and logistic regression (or others) on derived features listed above.

 ###Conclusions